yukiegosapporo/carbontribe_page/content/book/core_values.md

 Our mission is to drive impactful, measurable change on a global scale.
 Through our innovative approach, we enable projects of all sizes to participate in carbon markets, ensuring accessibility for smaller-scale initiatives while maintaining the scalability needed for large-scale impact.

 To ensure feasibility across project types, we take a flexible approach that considers key factors such as project size, financial feasibility, and technical requirements.
 Beyond this, when companies invest in carbon credits, they often trigger a ripple effect: their commitment to carbon offsetting inspires them to improve their broader environmental practices.
-We strive to enhance this effect, ensuring that carbon credits not only facilitate immediate emissions reductions but also drive lasting, systemic change across industries, ecosystems, and communities.
+We strive to enhance this effect, ensuring that digital assets not only facilitate immediate emissions reductions but also drive lasting, systemic change across industries, ecosystems, and communities.